gwilku/jscan-docs/index.rst

 Downloading the docs
 ======================

-It is possible to download the whole documenation for off-line use.
+It is possible to download the whole documenation for off-line use - see the bottom left corner (click on Read the Docs with the book icon), but be aware that this documentation is being constantly updated.
-Details will follow.